Marvel's 'What If...?' Season 2 Release Date: When Are The Episodes Dropping On Disney Plus?

 The first season, released back in 2021, had a notable influence on the Marvel Cinematic Universe, with Hayley Atwell’s Captain Carter going on to bag a live-action appearance in Doctor Strange in the Multiverse of Madness (2022).

-The character will return in What If…? season 2, where she’ll be faced with the twisted return of her lost love Steve Rogers in a storyline that mirrors Captain America: The Winter Soldier.
+The character will be back in action in What If…? season 2, where she’ll be faced with the twisted return of her lost love Steve Rogers in a storyline that mirrors Captain America: The Winter Soldier.

 That episode will also build on the franchise’s Indigenous American representation – which began with Alaqua Cox’s debut as Echo – by introducing a new, original Mohawk character named Kahhori.

-If you’re excited to see everything that Marvel’s What If…? season 2 has in store, read on for details on when each episode arrives on Disney Plus.
+So, if you’re excited to see everything that Marvel’s What If…? season 2 has in store for you, read on for details and information about when each episode arrives on Disney Plus.

 ‘What If…?’ season 2 release date and schedule